 What's on this page

-Will classes be on campus or online this summer?
+Will classes be on campus or online?

 If I do not feel safe going to class because I am immunocompromised or protecting a household member's health, can I take my courses remotely?